vasileios27/GeoML-Lab/ai_forecasting/README.md

 | z (surf)| —           | ✓         | —              | —             |

 > **Grid/Area used in this work:** 0.25° × 0.25°, global (N: 90°, W: 0°, S: −90°, E: 359.75°); product type: *reanalysis*.
 > Note: ERA5 reanalysis, accumulation variables represent the amount accumulated over the last hour, ending at the timestamp selected
-> Note: FoureCastNet and GraphCast accumulation variables predicts the 6-hourly accumulated total precipitation (rather than the 1 hourprecipitation in the raw ERA5 data).
+> where FoureCastNet and GraphCast accumulation variables predicts the 6-hourly accumulated total precipitation (rather than the 1 hourprecipitation in the raw ERA5 data).

 ---